Bringing data minimization to digital wallets at scale with general-purpose zero-knowledge proofs

-Some privacy-focused alternatives for electronic identification and authentication, such as the German~eID, implement security and data minimization through trusted hardware in the form of smart-cards, which can be used conveniently in combination with a smartphone-based \ac{nfc} reader~\citep{poller2012electronic}.
-Yet, such smart-cards are arguably not suitable for digital-native workflows as they need to be carried separately, and they do not smoothly extend to the variety of attestations with heterogeneous security and privacy levels reflecting the different organizations and processes that users interact with in their daily lives~\citep{schellinger2022mythbusting}.
-Trusted hardware is also generally limited in its functionality, e.g., embedded secure elements on mobile phones typically only support storing cryptographic keys and creating common digital signatures with them.
-Using secure elements for selectively disclosing verifiable identity information hence requires the cooperation of the corresponding manufacturer and -- in the case of the mobile phone -- operating system providers.
-Empirically, this cooperation seems challenging to implement even for a single manufacturer, as the German government's efforts to implement the mobile-native Smart-eID suggest~\citep{ergo2022smarteID}.
-On the other hand, the more flexible trusted execution environments in mobile phones are known to be vulnerable to sidechannel attacks~\citep{jauernig2020trusted} and, thus, cannot provide the security and authenticity levels that some highly regulated workflows require~\citep{schellinger2022mythbusting}.
+Some common alternatives for electronic identification and authentication, such as the German~eID, implement security and data minimization through secure hardware (e.g., microcontrollers integrated in smart-cards that store citizens' identity attributes).
+This design makes use of remote attestation~\citep{camenisch2017TPM} and facilitates data minimization in the form of the selective disclosure of identity attributes~\citep{margraf2011new} and range proofs (e.g., for the verification of age requirements and non-expiration) while avoiding the leakage of unique (cryptographic) identifiers~\citep{bender2010privacy}.
+Smart-cards can also be used in remote interactions without a dedicated device by involving the \ac{nfc} readers integrated in modern mobile phones~\citep{poller2012electronic,margraf2011new}.
+Yet, smart-cards are arguably not suitable for digital-native workflows, particularly when there are many different attestations, as end users must carry them around.
+The security-first design of the German ID~card also does not smoothly extend to the variety of attestations with heterogeneous security, privacy, and accessibility needs reflecting the different organizations and processes users interact with in their daily lives~\citep{schellinger2022mythbusting}.
+On the other hand, secure hardware also generally exhibits a tradeoff between functionality and security.
+For instance, embedded secure elements on mobile phones can achieve the strong identity assurance required in some regulated processes~\citep{bsi2019mobileidentity} but typically only support storing cryptographic keys and some standardized operations to create digital signatures with them.
+Extending the use of secure elements to data minimization hence requires the cooperation of the corresponding manufacturer and -- in the case of the mobile phone -- operating system providers.
+Such cooperations seems challenging to implement even for a single manufacturer and selected devices, as the German government's efforts with Samsung suggest~\citep{ergo2022smarteID,bundesregierung2023antworteid}.
+On the other hand, the more flexible trusted execution environments in mobile phones are known to be vulnerable to sidechannel attacks~\citep{jauernig2020trusted} and, thus, cannot provide the security levels that some highly regulated workflows require~\citep{schellinger2022mythbusting,bsi2019mobileidentity,verheul2021secdsa}.